 One of the greatest music videos ever made (according to MTV) was released in 1990, winning Best Choreography and the hearts of fans and parody-creators alike: "U Can't Touch This" by MC Hammer.
 This rap video (and those harem pants) made reverberations that are felt throughout pop culture today.
 But why am I talking about it on HubSpot's Marketing blog?

-In 2014, Dannon bought a Super Bowl ad spot to promote their Oikos Greek Yogurt commercial, and they knew it had to resonate with as much of their their target market as possible, which was most likely young-to-middle aged adults.
+In 2020, Cheetos bought a Super Bowl ad spot to promote their brand, and they knew it had to resonate with as much of their target market as possible, which was most likely Gen Xers and older Millennials.

 Demographic segmentation separates your target market into specific, accessible groups of people based on personal attributes like geography, age, education, occupation, and income.
 By leveraging demographic segmentation, you can create personalized marketing campaigns for each slice of your target market.

 Demographic segmentation can also optimize your resources and time because distributing personalized marketing messages to each slice of your target market will resonate with more people and lead to more conversions than spraying a generic message to your entire target market.

 Demographic segmentation allows you to provide a more personalized experience, complete with messaging that better resonates with your audience.

 In effect, you're able to be more specific with pop culture references and slang to elicit a specific emotion.
 You'll also be better equipped to craft the topic of your messaging as well because the desires, needs, fears, and pains can vary from segment to segment.

 When you speak to everyone, you speak to no one. - Meredith Hill

 According to Accenture, "91% of consumers are more likely to shop with brands who recognize, remember, and provide relevant offers and recommendations."
 In other words, when a prospect sees themselves in your messaging (because it's personalized to them), they are more likely to react positively.